COVID: How is India vetting its vaccines for children? | DW | 06.10.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 India will soon have multiple shots approved for use in minors, including a groundbreaking needleless vaccine.
-Experts say that inoculating children will help stem the spread of the virus, especially as schools reopen.
+Experts say inoculating children will help stem the spread of the virus — especially as schools reopen.

 The National Technical Advisory Group on Immunization (NTAGI) will also soon give scientific recommendations for the vaccine to the National Expert Group on Vaccine Administration for COVID-19.